grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Grafana Cloud.md

 ---
 title: 'Grafana Cloud'
 excerpt: >
-  How to upload the test result metrics to Grafana Cloud using Grafana Cloud Prometheus and the k6 extension for Prometheus remote write'
+  How to upload the test result metrics to Grafana Cloud using Grafana Cloud Prometheus and the k6 output for Prometheus remote write'
 ---

-Using Grafana Cloud Prometheus and the [k6 extension for Prometheus remote write](https://github.com/grafana/xk6-output-prometheus-remote), you can send your k6 metrics into [Grafana Cloud](https://grafana.com/products/cloud/) to better visualize your testing results, enabling you to correlate k6 metrics with other metrics of your observability stack.
+With Grafana Cloud Prometheus and the [k6 output for Prometheus remote write](/results-output/real-time/prometheus), you can send your k6 metrics into [Grafana Cloud](https://grafana.com/products/cloud) to better visualize your testing results.
+With k6 metrics in Grafana, you can correlate k6 metrics with other metrics of your observability stack.

-While this article focuses on Grafana Cloud, any remote-write capable Prometheus installation is compatible with this approach.
+While this article focuses on Grafana Cloud, any remote write capable Prometheus installation is compatible with this approach.

 <Blockquote mod="attention" title="">